Lesterpaintstheworld/terminal-velocity/research_topics_documentation.md

 ## Key Research Topics
 1. **Universal Basic Compute (UBC) Framework Analysis** - High urgency due to foundational importance and its implications for economic models.
-2. **AI Economic Decision-Making** - High relevance as it directly impacts UBC deployment and includes mechanisms of AI in economic forecasting.
+2. **AI Economic Decision-Making** - High relevance as it directly impacts UBC deployment and includes mechanisms of AI in economic forecasting, emphasizing the role of AI in enhancing economic efficiency and fairness.
 3. **Societal Impacts of AI** - Medium urgency; important for understanding user empowerment and ethical considerations surrounding AI integration.
 4. **Ethical Considerations** - Medium urgency; crucial for user adoption and the development of ethical frameworks for AI rights.
 5. **Technological Integration** - Medium relevance; important for ethical considerations and understanding current AI technologies.